floyd96/AppiumE2E/README.md

 ## Appium E2E Assignment :

-This project has been developed to automate Amazon application testing on Android platform using Java, Appium, TestNG and Maven.
+This project has been developed to automate Amazon application testing on Android platform using Java, Appium, TestNG and Maven.Test Data has been fetched externally from Excel Sheet using Apache POI.
+The driver configuration and Product Name can be changed/modified  from the Global.properties file.

 ## Steps to run the application: